 Then I planted something called a Serviceberry bush or tree.
 The massive amount of small white flowers in this photo appealed to me:

 When I lived near downtown St. John’s, I would sometimes stroll around the neighbourhood and notice my bees all over just about any kind of tree full of white flowers.
 That’s what I envisioned when I planted the Serviceberry tree.
 I don’t have any photos of it because it basically looks like a stick in the ground.
 It’s not dead, but I’d say it’ll take about 30 years before it looks like it does in the photo.
+(Update: Apparently Serviceberry is the same as the Newfoundland Chuckley Pear, which grows abundantly in the wild around here.
+I won’t bother buying a Serviceberry tree again.)

 Next up is the Little Princess Spirea bush…